Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-where the second inequality follows from \eqref{eqn:area}, and the last equality follows from the fact the fact that the linking number of the $\gamma_{p_i}$'s and of the $\gamma_h^k$'s around the binding $\partial V$ are $1$ and $0$ respectively.
-Hence we arrive at a contradiction with the inequality \eqref{eqn:condition}, provided such a curve $u$ in $\overline{\cM}_{Y,H}(\check{\gamma}_{p_i},\overline{\gamma}_h^k,\Gamma)$ exists.
+where the first inequality follows from Stokes' theorem as $u^*\rd \alpha \geq 0$ on the whole curve as $H$ only depends on $r$ in this region, the second inequality from \eqref{eqn:area}, and the last equality from the fact that the linking number of the $\gamma_{p_i}$'s and of the $\gamma_{h,j}^k$'s around the binding $\partial V$ are $1$ and $0$ respectively.
+Hence we arrive at a contradiction with the inequality \eqref{eqn:condition}, provided such a curve $u$ in $\overline{\cM}_{Y,H}(\check{\gamma}_{p_i},\overline{\gamma}_{h,j}^k,\Gamma)$ exists.
 This establishes \eqref{c1}, \eqref{c2} and the first claim of \eqref{c3}.